|Institution||College of Medicine|

 ||Excellence in Research Award, Penn State Milton S. Hershey Medical Center and College of Medicine|

-Assistant Professor of Medicine and Public Health Sciences
+Associate Professor of Medicine and Public Health Sciences

 MPH, Health Promotion and Behavioral Science, San Diego State University, 2008